 The process of installing a small-scale wind turbine can appear to be very complicated at first glance.
 This page will serve as a resource to those interested in joining the small-scale wind community.
-Refer to the information in this page to get started, and for more detailed information, visit the American Wind Energy Association’s (AWEA) small wind systems FAQ.
+Refer to the information in this page to get started, and for more detailed information, visit the American Wind Energy Association’s (AWEA)) Small and Community Wind website.

 Wind resource assessment is an expansive field, with entire companies based solely on wind measurement.
 Large wind projects usually collect wind speed and direction data for multiple years using multiple measurement devices.
 This attention to detail is necessary when project investments are in the multi-million dollar range and profits run on very slim margins.
 For residential and small business level projects, these measures are not so necessary.
 A good first step in determining your wind resource is to consult available wind maps that show average wind speeds in your area.

 For wind measurement information and tools to estimate your wind resource, check out the list below: